TC-Gaming/-TC-Gaming-API/discord-api/README.md

 The endpoint for the Discord API is: `/discord_status`

+## API Index

+We currently offer the following Discord APIs:

 | API | Documentation |
 | :--- | :--- |
 | Discord Status API | [View Docs](#discord-status-api) |

+---

 ## Discord Status API